 - ECFMG certification (IMG only)

-Eligibility for the Addiction Medicine Fellowship Program requires completion of any primary ACGME accredited residency.
-Individuals accepted for a position in the fellowship program must be a U.S. citizen, classified as a resident alien, or hold a J-1 visa.
+Eligibility for the Cooper University Health Care Addiction Medicine Fellowship Program requires completion of any primary Accreditation Council for Graduate Medical Education (ACGME)-accredited residency.
+Individuals accepted for a position in the Fellowship Program must be a U.S. citizen, classified as a resident alien, or hold a J-1 visa.

 We are a rolling admissions program.
-Deadline for applications is January 1.
+The deadline for applications is January 1.